-An action-packed summer of fun awaits visitors to Fort Nelson, with barrel-loads of children’s activities on offer, including an exciting assault course.
+An action-packed summer of fun awaits visitors to Fort Nelson, as the ever-popular assault course returns to the Victorian fort.

-The Victorian fort has 19 acres to explore with its tunnel, ramparts, and outdoor space, as well as a museum of treasures to discover.
+A fun day out awaits at the Victorian fort, where families can explore its tunnel, ramparts, and outdoor space, as well as a museum of treasures ready to discover.

 There are lots of picnic benches around the site, and the café and refreshment kiosk will be open every day for light meals, snacks and drinks.